 The canal winds around much of Las Colinas and deserves at least a morning to explore.
 As the sky brightens, we head back and take a drive to see one more sight.
 A series of statues – steely grey, sinewy mustangs galloping with grace across a small crystal, clear pool.
 Tiny springs of water fall at their hooves, drawing attention to the intensity of the work.
 The statue, located in a business complex, is a mix of free-spirit and beauty and captures the enchanting nature of Las Colinas.

 Ever been to Las Colinas or down to Irving?
+What would you add to this list of things to do in Las Colinas?
 Comment down below and share what you liked or pitch any recommendations!